What students in this clinic do?

 When is this clinic offered?

-Fall, spring, and summer.
+Fall, spring, and some summers.

 How many credits?Three credits